Burak-Ibrahim-Unal/FullStack_Workshop/FriendshipApp/Readme.md

 This project is made with Net Core and Angular.

 ## Technologies
-Project is created with:
+Project is created with: (Net Core 6 - Angular 13 version will be publish)
-* Angular: 12.2.13
+* Angular CLI: 12.2.13
 * Net Core: 5.0.13
 * Nodejs : 16.13.1